perguth/yggdrasil-protected-group/README.md

 # Set/copy the `SharedSecret` of the group
 sudo nano /etc/yggdrasil-protected-group.conf
-# and restart the service
+# and restart the service if changed
 sudo service yggdrasil-protected-group restart

 # Now the group information gets synced and